 If people are genuinely not interested in voting or politics, educating them in school would not change that fact.
+The education is likely to vary from school to school and is only likely to have an impact if the student likes the subject.
 Compulsory voting would force those parts of the population who are usually disinterested to voice some form of opinion- created a more balanced democracy.

 Policing and financing the system is unmanageable

 If a large proportion of the population decided not to vote it would be impossible to make every non-voter pay the fine.
 For example, if just 10% of the UK voters failed to do so the government would have to chase up about £4 million in fines.
 Even if they sent demand letters to all these people, they could not take all those who refused to pay to court.
 Ironically, this measure hurts most those who the proposition are trying to enfranchise because they are least able to pay.

 The cost of policing this system will impact upon tax payers.
 The Government will need to expand and more civil servants positions will be needed to create, administer and enforce the processes.
 It is especially prudent that we look closely at the impact it would have financially on individual countries.
 For example, the US has more than ten times the voting population of Australia “the financial cost for the two nations is vastly different.
 Since it costs the Australian government roughly five dollars for every ballot they evaluate, the greater number of voters in America would exponentially increase bureaucratic costs".1Improve this